-With the holiday season upon us we are launching our summer reading list.
-All are available free and on-line.
-You can save these articles on your iPhone or iPad's reading list by opening the links on Safari and tapping on the share icon (the box with an arrow).
-To print these articles please use the print icons, where available, on the webpages to ensure proper formatting.
+All are available free and online.
+You can save them on your iPad's reading list by opening the links on Safari and tapping on the share arrow next to the address bar.
+If you choose to print these articles, please use the print icons on the webpages to ensure you print the entire article.